A guide to permitted contribution allowances, lifetime allowance protections and tax relief.

 Member contributions in any tax year on which tax relief may be granted, are restricted to the greater of:

 Contributions/inputs to registered pension schemes are also restricted by the member's available annual allowance in the tax year.
-Since the tax year 2014/2015 the annual allowance has effectively been £40,000.
+From the tax year 2023/2024 the annual allowance has effectively been £60,000.
 This can only be exceeded where the member has unused annual allowance from the three previous tax years that can be carried forward to the current tax year.

 Inputs include benefit accrual in a defined benefit scheme or cash balance scheme above a certain amount.